blytkerchan/blytkerchan.github.io/_posts/2013-09-05-sometimes-your-right-hand-should-know-what-your-left-hand-is-doing.markdown

 Today, I spent a good part of the day first trying to figure out what was wrong with my code -- why it crashed -- and then trying to figure out how to get the compiler to behave.

 A chunk of application-layer code I wrote was calling a driver I also wrote to get a notification payload from a queue.
-This is on an embedded Windows device (Windows Embedded Compact 7, to be precise), so the compiler of choice is the C++ compiler that comes with Microsoft Visual Studio 2008, and we're targeting a 32-bit platform ((These details are important because the problem would not have occurred with another compiler, or if I had targeted a 64-bit platform)).
+This is on an embedded Windows device (Windows Embedded Compact 7, to be precise), so the compiler of choice is the C++ compiler that comes with Microsoft Visual Studio 2008, and we're targeting a 32-bit platform[^1].

+[^1]: These details are important because the problem would not have occurred with another compiler, or if I had targeted a 64-bit platform.

 The code looks roughly like this: